Develop-X/AWS/AWS Certified Solutions Architect/03_– S3 Object Storage & CDN , Glacier and CloudFront.md

   - Using Web Application Firewalls to prevent SQL injection, CSS attacks

-  - **For https access, you can either use default CloudFront certificate or own certificate can be imported via ACM.**
+  - **For https access, you can either use default CloudFront certificate or own certificate can be imported via ACM.(AWS Certificate Manager )**

   - **Provisioning / Updating CloudFront distribution takes up to 15-20 minutes.**